StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Create a simple StackPack

-This tutorial shows you how to create a basic StackPack to configure StackState.
+This tutorial shows you how to create a basic StackPack to configure Rancher Observability.
 See the [StackPacks documentation](../../stackpacks/about-stackpacks.md) for more information.

 ## Setup

 [This GitHub repository](https://github.com/StackVista/stackpack-tutorial) contains a sample project that containing a very basic StackPack.
 Clone the repository to your laptop to get started.

-The repository contains a StackPack that configures StackState to receive external data and turn that into topology.
+The repository contains a StackPack that configures Rancher Observability to receive external data and turn that into topology.
 The main configuration of the StackPack is in the `src` folder.

 ## What's in the StackPack?

 The tutorial StackPack is fairly basic.
-It includes configuration information that configure StackState to receive a specific data format and turn this into topology.
+It includes configuration information that configure Rancher Observability to receive a specific data format and turn this into topology.

 Specifically, the StackPack has:

 * A [Groovy](https://groovy-lang.org/) provisioning script that installs the components of the StackPack \(`TutorialProvision.groovy`\)
-* A component and relation template that tell StackState how to process incoming data into components and relations \(`tutorial-component-template.json.handlebars` and `tutorial-relation-template.json.handlebars`\)
+* A component and relation template that tell Rancher Observability how to process incoming data into components and relations \(`tutorial-component-template.json.handlebars` and `tutorial-relation-template.json.handlebars`\)
-* [Groovy](https://groovy-lang.org/) component and relation ID extractor scripts that tell StackState how to extract the identifiers from the incoming data \(`Tutorial component id extractor.groovy` and `Tutorial relation id extractor.groovy`\)
+* [Groovy](https://groovy-lang.org/) component and relation ID extractor scripts that tell Rancher Observability how to extract the identifiers from the incoming data \(`Tutorial component id extractor.groovy` and `Tutorial relation id extractor.groovy`\)
-* [Markdown](https://en.wikipedia.org/wiki/Markdown) files and images that are shown in the StackState GUI when users interact with the StackPack \(in the `resources` directory\)
+* [Markdown](https://en.wikipedia.org/wiki/Markdown) files and images that are shown in the Rancher Observability GUI when users interact with the StackPack \(in the `resources` directory\)
 * A configuration file that describes all components of the StackPack \(`stackpack.conf`\)

 Take a moment to locate these files in the `src/main/stackpack` folder of the project.

 ## Building the StackPack

-The first step is to build the StackPack into a binary file with extension `.sts` that we can send to StackState.
+The first step is to build the StackPack into a binary file with extension `.sts` that we can send to Rancher Observability.
 Since the `.sts` file is essentially a ZIP archive, you can build the StackPack from the directory `stackpack-tutorial/src/main/stackpack` in the sample repository using the command:

 ```text
 zip -r ./tutorial-stackpack-0.0.1.sts stackpack.conf provisioning resources